curib123/e-sf10/README.md

 REACT_APP_API_LOGO_URL=http://localhost:3001

 npm start
-The app will run at http://localhost:3000
+The app will run at http://localhost:<Your Port>

 Additional Notes
 Ensure your backend server is running at http://localhost:3001 to handle API requests.